evan-buss/Yin-Yang/README.md

 ## Credit

-Thanks to [Yin-Yang KDE](https://github.com/daehruoydeef/Yin-Yang) for the inspiration and original design.
+Thanks to [Yin-Yang](https://github.com/daehruoydeef/Yin-Yang) for the inspiration and original design.